Jingmaxd/PPSplitFed/README.md

 # PPSplitFed
 This is the code repository for our paper "PPSplitFed: Privacy-preserving Splitfed Learning via Functional Encryption".
-Code will be made public here after acceptance.
+Code will be made public here after publication.